fanout/js-serve-grip/examples/express-http/README.md

 # express-http

-Example for using connect-grip with HTTP formats in Next.js.
+Example for using connect-grip with HTTP formats in Express.

 1. To run the example, first build `connect-grip` by typing the following _in the root directory_ of this repository.